 For some, consumers are experimenting with this trend by using their smartphones to send electronic or QR-generated ang pau.

-Coupled with the support of banks and apps, they have also provided similar platforms for users to send their ang paus virtually to one and another.
+Coupled with the support of banks and apps, they have also provided similar platforms for users to send their ang paus virtually to one another, indulging them in the excitement as a motivation towards the cashless payment in a cashless society.

-This way, it also helps to strengthen the bond as friends or family who are away from home also gets to soak into the spirit of giving and receiving.
+This way, it also helps to strengthen the bond as friends or family who are away from home also get to soak into the spirit of giving and receiving.

 On top of that, Malaysians are also spending 9% more in the Lunar New Year than any other month, driving retail and online stores to provide discounts via electronic ang pau vouchers or even handing out QR-generated collaterals on their retail stores to gain attraction and popularity.